mnieber/gen/docs/developers-manual.rst

 3. For debugging purposes, the fully expanded spec file is written to the moonleap directory.
 4. This block has the `default` and `baz-service` scope.
 It will be processed using the rules in the `default_pkg` and `titan.project_pkg`.
+5. This key in the settings file describes which Moonleap packages are used per scope.
+6. Every moonleap package has an init file that lists the module that should be loaded for that package.

 Case 5: an extension class defines the resource.render function
 ===============================================================